 H5.
 Explains the role of law in encouraging cooperation and resolving conflict, as well as initiating and responding to change

 H6.
-Assesses the nature of the interrelationship between the legal system and society
+Assesses the nature of the interrelationship between the legal system and society legislation, cases, media, international instruments and documents

 H7.
 Evaluates the effectiveness of the law in achieving justice